 \section{Introduction}

-It is known that if an irreducible polynomial has a root mod $p$ for every prime $p$, then it has a rational root (and is therefore linear) \cite{Lenstra}.
-The issue is subtler if the irreducibility condition is dropped, and there exist polynomials e.g.,
+It is known that if a polynomial irreducible over $\mathbb{Q}[x]$ has a root mod $p$ for every prime $p$, then it has a rational root (and is therefore linear) \cite{Lenstra}.
+This is subtler if the irreducibility condition is dropped, and there exist polynomials e.g.,

-\cite{Brandl} that have a root mod $p$ at every prime $p$, yet no rational root.
-We prove that it is still possible to guarantee a real root in this more general context: